Emile Sherman

-Emile Sherman is an Australian film and television producer best known for producing the film The King's Speech (2010), for which he won an Academy Award for Best Picture and the BAFTA award for Best Film and Best British Film, and for executive producing television series Top of the Lake, which was nominated for an Emmy, BAFTA and Golden Globe award.
+Emile Paul Sherman (born June 1972) is an Australian film and television producer best known for producing the film The King's Speech (2010), for which he won an Academy Award for Best Picture and the BAFTA award for Best Film and Best British Film, and for executive producing television series Top of the Lake, which was nominated for an Emmy, BAFTA and Golden Globe award.
 He has been nominated for three Academy Awards and won one; nominated for five BAFTAs and won three, and nominated for two Emmy Awards and won one.

 Emile co-founded See-Saw Films with producing partner Iain Canning in 2008.
 Their offices are based in Sydney, Australia and London, UK.

 Early life and education

 Emile Sherman graduated from the University of New South Wales with degrees in arts and law, as well as a masters in arts.
 He is Jewish.